 Public charter schools in Indianapolis cut their Black-white achievement gap by 2.7 points, which was the largest drop in Marion County.
 These schools now have the second smallest gap compared to the 11 Marion County districts.

-Nine of the 11 Indianapolis school districts saw their Black-white achievement gap grow in 2022.
+Nine of the 11 Marion County school districts saw their Black-white achievement gap grow in 2022.

 SAT 2022: College-readiness in Marion County